 Paleobotany tries to build up a picture of the plant life of the distant past.
-This is possible by studying the FOS-SILS of ancient vegetation.
+This is possible by studying the FOSSILS of ancient vegetation.

 Some rocks, such as shales, coals, and sandstones contain the fossils of prehistoric leaves and stems.
 Other parts of plants, such as fruits, seeds, pollen, and wood have also been preserved.
 For example, some rocks formed when mud settled at the bottom of lakes and swamps.
 Plant remains became trapped under layers of this mud.
 Over time, the mud became compressed and heated and turned into stone.
-The fossils of the the dinosaurs at this time as more than coincidence.
-They suggest that as brightly colored flowers contain poisons, the plant-eating dinosaurs which ate them would have died.
-The meat-eating dinosaurs would have had no prey to feed on.
+The fossils of the plants remain inside.
+Another way for plant fossils to be preserved is under layers of volcanic ash.